MicrosoftDocs/azure-docs/articles/active-directory-b2c/contentdefinitions.md

 #### Migrating to page layout

-To migrate from the old **DataUri** value to page layout version, add the word `contract` follow by a page version.
+To migrate from the old **DataUri** value (without page contract) to page layout version, add the word `contract` follow by a page version.
 Use following table to migrate from the old **DataUri** value to page layout version.

 | Old DataUri value | New DataUri value |
 | ----------------- | ----------------- |